johnflanigan/graph-coloring-via-register-allocation/README.md

 }
 ```

 After computing these costs, the algorithm determines which symbols to spill.
-It first finds all the symbols in the intermediate langauge and removes any symbols from the interference graph that have a degree less than the number of colors available.
+It first finds all the symbols in the intermediate language and removes any symbols from the interference graph that have a degree less than the number of colors available.
 Once it runs out of symbols to remove, it chooses the least costly symbol, adds it to the spill list, and removes it from the graph.
 This process continues until all symbols have been processed.

 _a_ and _c_ are the two least costly variables in the example but _a_ has a degree less than the number of colors, so spilling it is not necessary.
 Therefore, _c_ is spilled.